 Fast and simple

 Because your mortgage banker will only assess the surface of your financial situation, the process will be quick and easy.
 Also, it can often be done online.

 With a better focus, you can find the right home sooner and still take advantage of the low mortgage rates.

 Offered at no cost

-Many lenders offer a pre-qualification at no cost, which is great when you’ll need to save that money for your home.
+Many lenders offer a pre-qualification at no cost, which is great when you will need to save that money for your home.

 You can always the run the numbers yourself to see how much home you can buy using various online calculators, but if you want to be 100% accurate, then meeting with a mortgage banker is your best bet.

-Once your mortgage lender gives you the green light, you’ll need a letter you can take with you to show sellers your worthiness.
+Once your mortgage lender gives you the green light, you will need a letter you can take with you to show sellers your worthiness.

 If you take away anything from this, know that a pre-approval and a pre-qualification are not the same thing.
 Don’t assume that you’ll get a home loan because you have either one.
 That mistake could ruin your chances of getting the home you want.

 Pre-qualification is once again an estimate on how much you could be eligible to borrow.

 Pre-approval just shows that your lender is ready to make you a mortgage loan based on your provided information and documentation.